Neru-Neru/Blockoly/blockory/README.md

 # Getting Started with Docker

-1. Type it at first.
+1. Go to `/blockory` and run below.

    ```
    docker-compose up